Fohdeesha/lab-docu/docs/hidden.md

-  cancel-flash-timeout          set flash timeout to default clear_boot_count              Clear crash dump cpld-reg-dump                 Dump the CPLD register
+  cancel-flash-timeout          set flash timeout to default clear_boot_count              Clear crash dump cpld-reg-dump                 Dump the CPLD register --More--
 ```
-There's hundreds of other options.
+There's hundreds of options.
 These are low level debug commands, so if you don't know what they do you can easily break your switch.

 **Note:** There's around ~700 commands that are completely hidden, they will not even show up using tab autocomplete like the above `dm` commands do.
 [Click here](https://fohdeesha.com/data/other/brocade/FastIron-Hidden.txt) for a full list of these commands.
 Many of these might delete your config, your licenses, lock the switch up, etc.